simon-i1-h/brainaiee/README.md

 # Brainbeep programming language

 Brainbeep is a dialect of the brainfuck programming language.
-Brainbeep was developed to resolve EOF problem of the brainfuck.
+Brainbeep is designed to resolve EOF problem of the brainfuck.
 Brainbeep has two new operators.

 - `:`: Store 1 if the output stream is set to EOF, otherwise 0 in the cell at the pointer.
   - It's similar to a glyph of the `.` (output) operator.